sous-chefs/redisio/README.md

 ### Testing

-This cookbook is tested with rspec/chefspec and test-kitchen/serverspec.
-Run `bundle install` to install required gems.
+This cookbook is tested with Delivery's local mode run under Chef-DK and Test Kitchen

-* rake spec
-* rake integration
-* knife cookbook test redisio -o ../
+* delivery local all
 * kitchen test

 Tested on: